Spatial distribution of ultracold neutron probability density in the gravitational field of the earth above a mirror: Conclusions

+To construct a robust model for ultracold neutrons (UCNs) interacting with gravitational fields and cylindrical mirrors, it is essential to incorporate simplifying assumptions.
+A common assumption is that the UCN beam reaches a steady-state distribution.
+This simplifies the analysis by focusing on the time-independent behavior of the neutrons.
+Typically, the initial velocity distribution of UCNs follows a Maxwell--Boltzmann distribution at very low temperatures, as reported by \cite{Ichikawa2014}.

+The interaction of neutrons with mirror surfaces involves complex phenomena such as absorption, reflection, and scattering.
+To simplify the model, we assume that the mirrors are ideal, perfectly reflective surfaces.
+This implies that neutrons undergo specular reflection, where the angle of incidence equals the angle of reflection, with no energy loss.
+This assumption is valid for mirrors that are smooth and highly reflective to UCNs, which is typically achieved by using specialized coatings designed for neutron reflectivity.
+By adopting this idealization, we avoid complications arising from microscopic surface properties or inelastic scattering processes, making the boundary conditions tractable mathematically.

-We have analysed the experimental data on a spatial distribution of quantum gravitational states of ultracold neutrons, obtained by Ichikawa {\it et al.} \cite{Ichikawa2014}.
-According to the experimental setup of Ichikawa {\it et al.} \cite{Ichikawa2014}, ultracold neutrons with a horizontal velocity $v_x$, having a Gaussian distribution with a mean velocity $v_0 = 9.4\,{\rm m/s}$ and a variance $\Delta v = 2.8\,{\rm m/s}$, pass through i) first a spatial region between two parallel mirrors, ii) second a spatial region above a mirror and then iii) are detected by the detector.
-The projection of ultracold neutrons from the spatial region above the mirror onto the detector is carried out by the cylindrical mirror.
+We analyzed experimental data on the spatial distribution of quantum gravitational states of UCNs obtained by Ichikawa {et al.} \cite{Ichikawa2014}.
+In their experimental setup, UCNs with a horizontal velocity \(v_x\), following a Gaussian distribution with a mean velocity \(v_0 = 9.4\,\mathrm{m/s}\) and variance \(\Delta v = 2.8\,\mathrm{m/s}\), pass through three distinct regions: \begin{enumerate} \item A spatial region between two parallel mirrors (region II), \item A spatial region above a mirror (region III), \item A detection region, where UCNs are observed. \end{enumerate}